molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 Building weight files requires information on both source and target grid.
 The detailed process of  building weights and preparing atmospheric fields is described in this [document](./BUILD/WEIGHTS/README.md).

+Although not atmospheric forcing, we decided to use geothermal heating from the bottom of the ocean, using the Goutorbe data set, proposed on a regular 1 degree grid.
+Weight files for bilinear interpolation were also built in the same way.

 ### 2.5 Enhancement files
 #### 2.5.1 Bottom friction